-One quite convincing hypothesis that I have heard from a psychologist, putting it in very dry and sciency terms, was that it’s a matter of neural pathways, and structures of associated experience.
-Your memories of using drugs, desiring drugs, and trying to obtain them, are built in to a lot of other stories.
+One quite convincing hypothesis that I have heard from a psychologist, putting it in very dry and science-y terms, was that it’s a matter of neural pathways, and structures of associated experience.
+Your memories of desiring drugs, obtaining them, and using drugs, are built in to a lot of other stories.
 If it has been a daily thing for some years, there’s not much left that you can be engaged in that doesn’t connect directly to a memory of doing something similar before, when you were stoned.
 And that then connects directly to every other memory of being stoned, and whatever else you were doing then.
-Everything is just one – or at most two – degrees of separation away from using, so there is always a tangible absence, like a recently deceased friend [this is like a malign form of mindfulness].
+Everything is just one – or at most two – degrees of separation away from using, and the entire using personality that is orientated around it.
+So there is always a tangible absence, like a recently deceased friend [this is like a malign form of mindfulness].

 So that’s bad enough, but it gets worse.
-Similarly, after a little time has passed there will be moments when you’re doing well – you’re getting stuck back into constructive activities, which are rewarding, you’re happily absorbed in that, and you’re not thinking about your friend (human or chemical).
+After a little time has passed there will be moments when you’re doing well – you’re throwing yourself into constructive activities, which are rewarding, you’re happily absorbed in that, and you’re not thinking about your friend (human or chemical).
 Then the thought begins to form, “I’ll finish doing this, and then I’ll call… oh”.
 It’s like being bereaved all over again.
 It’s a dark irony that even making progress can almost work against you, since it can be followed by a backlash that seemingly returns you to square one, day one.
 Clearly, you can’t stay in this condition for long without relapse becoming a very high probability.

 It’s worth mentioning here that a quick patch for this in the early days is to have a schedule, and make it a busy one.
 This will minimise the opportunities for floating, undirected thought to drop into its well-worn grooves.
 But you can’t spend the rest of your life afraid to sit down.